callionica/hue/faq/hue-bluetooth.md

 Depends on the size of the room and what the walls are made of, but Yes.
 The Verge said "within 30 feet".

 ### Does the Hue BT iOS app allow you to assign lights to rooms or otherwise create groups of lights?
-No. (Hue Bluetooth iOS app Version 1.12) The Hue BT iOS app is limited compared to the full-featured Hue iOS app that works with the Hue bridge.
+No. (Hue Bluetooth iOS app Version 1.13) The Hue BT iOS app is limited compared to the full-featured Hue iOS app that works with the Hue bridge.
 Google Home and Alexa can control Hue BT lights over Bluetooth and allow you to assign them to rooms.

 ### Does the Hue BT iOS app allow you to create schedules to change lights at specific times?
-No. (Hue Bluetooth iOS app Version 1.12)
+Yes.
+(Hue Bluetooth iOS app Version 1.13, but not earlier)

+The Hue Bluetooth app version 1.13 released Feb 3rd 2020 introduces *scheduling* to Bluetooth-controlled lights using the Hue Bluetooth app.
+There is also an associated bulb firmware update to support the new features.
+Based on initial experiments the firmware update is required because the schedule is stored in the bulb itself.
+(Tested by setting a countdown timer then turning off the phone used to set the timer).

+You can now click a clock button in the toolbar to access "Routines".

+When creating a new routine, you have a choice of 3 kinds: "Wake up", "Go to sleep", and "Timer".
+For all kinds of routine, you pick a single light then configure the remaining settings.

+#### Wake up
+1. Fade in for: 10, 20, or 30 minutes
+2. Until: a clock time

+#### Go to sleep
+1. Go to sleep at: Button press or Time
+2. Fade out for: 10, 20, or 30 minutes

+If you create a "Go to sleep" routine that is triggered by a button press or a "Timer" that uses a countdown, you get a routine added to your list that has a PLAY button.
+If you create other routines that are triggered at particuar times, you get a routine added to your list that has an ON/OFF button.

+#### Timer
+Set timer for: Countdown or Specific time
+When timer runs out: Flash, On, Off, Custom (specific colour/brightness)

 ### Can a single bulb be controlled by multiple iOS devices?
 Yes.
 You can connect any iOS device to the bulb and multiple devices can control the bulb without re-pairing.
 Apparently there is a 15 device limit per bulb.
 I don't know what happens when that limit is reached.